-Rates charged to members for nonproject power are based on the actual cost of purchased power.
+Rates charged to members for non-project power are based on the actual cost of purchased power.
 Members also pay a service fee based on kilowatt hours purchased through AMP and retail sales of kilowatt hours in each member electric system.

-Programs and others revenues consist of the reimbursement for expenses incurred from programs that AMP offers to its members.
+Programs and other revenues consist of the reimbursement for expenses incurred from programs that AMP offers to its members.
 Revenue from these programs is recorded as costs are incurred.

-Accounts receivable includes \$100,722,569 and \$106,791,435 during the years ended December 31, 2018 and 2017, respectively, for capacity and energy delivered to members that were not billed until the subsequent year.
+Accounts receivable includes \$87,635,823 and \$100,722,569 during the years ended December 31, 2019 and 2018, respectively, for capacity and energy delivered to members that were not billed until the subsequent year.